Undergoing vocational training in Germany

 Prove your German language skills

-Lessons at the vocational school are held in German.
-You must speak German well before you start your vocational training.
+Lessons at the vocational school are held in German; therefore, you need good German language skills.

 If you require a visa for your vocational training, you generally need German language skills at level B1.